Skip to main content

 Backchannel Authorization (CIBA)

-When the agent needs delegated access but the user is not present — a background workflow that hits a point requiring user approval, a scheduled agent that needs to access sensitive data — there is no browser to redirect.
+When delegated access is needed but the user is not present — a background workflow requiring approval, or a scheduled agent — there is no browser to redirect.
 Instead, the agent sends an authorization request through a back channel.
 ThunderID notifies the user on a separate device.
 After the user approves, ThunderID issues a delegated token to the agent.

 This pattern fits long-running agents, asynchronous workflows, and any case where the user authorizes once on their phone while the agent continues on a server.
 The trade-off is latency — the agent must wait for the user to act — and the user must have a registered device that can receive the prompt.